All the Things She Said

 2002 single by t.A.T.u.

 "All the Things She Said" is a song by Russian music duo t.A.T.u. from their first English-language studio album, 200 km/h in the Wrong Lane (2002).
 The song was first released in the United States as a DVD single on 13 August 2002, then was issued in various countries worldwide throughout late 2002 and early 2003 as the album's lead single.

 "All the Things She Said" was written by Sergio Galoyan, Trevor Horn, Martin Kierszenbaum, Valery Polienko and Elena Kiper, while production was by Horn.
 It is a translated and reworked version of their 2000 song "Ya Soshla s Uma" (Я сошла с ума, /ru/, lit.
 'I've Lost My Mind'), included on their debut album 200 Po Vstrechnoy (2001).
 It was later included on their compilation albums t.A.T.u.
 Remixes (2003) and The Best (2006).
 Although its original story was based on a dream Kiper had at a dentist appointment, manager Ivan Shapovalov evoked the theme of lesbianism in both this and the English-language version.
 The lyrics describe two girls developing feelings for each other.

 "All the Things She Said" received mixed reviews from music critics: while some commended the production and lyrical content, others called it a gimmick and suggestive.
 "All the Things She Said" reached number one in several countries around the world, including Australia, Austria, Ireland, New Zealand, Switzerland and the United Kingdom.
-It also reached number 20 on the US Billboard Hot 100, the first Russian act to have a top 40 single and the highest placing for a Russian act to date.
+It also reached number 20 on the US Billboard Hot 100, the first Russian act to have a top 40 single and the highest placing for a Russian act.

 Shapovalov commissioned the accompanying music video for the single, which shows the group behind a fence in school uniforms, trying to escape.
 The music video caused considerable controversy in several nations because it depicted lesbian girls.
 Several organisations protested against the video and sought to ban it, while some music stations removed the scenes featuring the girls kissing.
 The song has been performed many times, including on many TV shows, along with a megamix version with "Not Gonna Get Us" at the 2003 MTV Movie Awards.
 It was also the first Russian music video on YouTube to receive a Vevo Certified Award for reaching 100 million views in June 2016.